Is TMJ Causing My Headaches?

 One way to prevent migraines from this problem is by cutting away the nerve branches under pressure or by using BOTOX to relax the muscles.
 TMJ treatment is an alternative solution that relaxes the muscles without injections or surgery.

 A true sinus headache is caused by clogging of the sinuses or an infection.
 They are often misdiagnosed when they are actually tension headaches, migraines, or toothaches.

 Another type of headache is a referred pain headache.
 This is where you have pain in one part of your body that’s interpreted as coming from another part of your body.
 For example, you might feel pain in your head but it’s actually coming from your jaw, teeth, or elsewhere.
 This is one of the reasons why jaw pain is a warning sign for a heart attack.

 If you have ongoing headaches and nothing seems to help, you might have TMJ.
 Finding relief is possible with TMJ treatment from Smile On Dental Studio.
 Please call (314) 678-7876 today for an appointment with TMJ dentist Dr. Chris Hill.

-Find relief from your chronic headaches or migraines with help from our TMJ dentist at Smile On Dental Studio in St. Louis.
+Find relief from your chronic headaches or migraines with help from our TMJ dentist at Smile On Dental Studio in Richmond Heights, MO.
 TMJ treatment can relieve your suffering and help you live a pain-free life.